 Active listening is the key to professional communication

 Under what circumstances do you openly listen, without expectation, to whatever a colleague wants to tell you?
-When you are speaking, how much do you believe your colleagues or stakeholders are really listening to you, especially when you have something important or complicated to say or explain?
+When you are speaking, how much do you believe your colleagues or stakeholders are listening to you, especially when you have something important or complicated to say or explain?

 With individuals or teams, it is essential to listen, and demonstrate you’re listening, really listening, or you may not get the buy-in and trust you might want.
 Important data could be withheld that comes back to bite you later.
 A task supposedly finished perhaps wasn’t quite finished or an unmentioned issue caused an unmentioned assumption to be made which turns out later to have been invalid.